This section provides information on how to use Apache Solr with your WordPress Pantheon site.

 You can exclude pages or posts from being indexed by providing the numeric ID of the item (comma separated) in the Excludes Posts or Pages field.

 Index all publicly queryable post types: navigate to the Actions tab and click Start Index next to Index Searchable Post Types, or via Terminus:

 terminus wp <site>.<env> -- solr index

 For WP Site Networks, you must index all your subsites individually:

 Deploy the plugin to the site's Test and Live environments after validation and testing.

-In Appearance > Widgets, add the Solr Search Widget in your desired widget position.
+Open Appearance, select Widgets, and then add the Solr Search Widget in your desired widget position.

-In Solr Power > Facet Options tab, check AJAX Facet Search Support and enter the Div ID in AJAX Div ID (displays search results) eg.
+Open Solr Power, select the Facet Options tab, check AJAX Facet Search Support, and enter the Div ID in AJAX Div ID (displays search results), such as

 Check your desired Facets and save your settings, then test the search functionality before committing the changes.